TheLastScrub/delta-green-foundry-vtt-system/README.md

 # Installation Guide
 The system is now included in the list of official Foundry VTT game systems and can be installed directly from within Foundry.

 To manually install the system go to _Game Systems_ and click _Install System_.
-Then in the _Manifest URL_ input field, paste the following link and click _Install_: https://github.com/TheLastScrub/delta-green-foundry-vtt-system-unofficial/raw/master/system.json
+Then in the _Manifest URL_ input field, paste the following link and then click _Install_: https://github.com/TheLastScrub/delta-green-foundry-vtt-system-unofficial/raw/master/system.json

 # Foundry VTT License